buchenberg/Prock/README.md

 The user interface uses [React Bootstrap](https://react-bootstrap.netlify.app/) and a [Vite](https://vite.dev/]) based build environament

 ## Running in a Docker container (recommended)
-Running Drunken Master in a docker environment makes deployment much easier as you don't need a local instance of MongoDb.
+Running Prock in a docker environment makes deployment much easier as you don't need a local instance of MongoDb.
 Assuming that you have Docker Engine running on your development machine, do the following.

 - Make a copy of the `appsettings.Docker.json.example` file and remove the `.example` part from the file name.
 - Change the `UpstreamUrl` value to point to the API you are developing against.
 Here's an example: